-

 Q1: How can I tell if my child has a cavity?

-A: Look for signs such as tooth sensitivity, visible holes or dark spots, persistent bad breath, or toothache.
+Look for signs such as tooth sensitivity, visible holes or dark spots, persistent bad breath, or toothache.
 Regular dental check-ups can also help identify cavities early.

 Q2: Are there specific foods that can help prevent cavities in children?